-Measure Base year value Base year target 2030 result 2030 target 2045 result 2045 target The RTP aims to increase the share of households transit service 2 relative to the base year. and jobs th at are loca ited within walking o distance of frequent % of households located within walking distance of a frequent transit station 54% 56% 54% 54% 54% % of jobs located within walking distance of a frequent transit station 64% 67% 64% 67% 64% The RTP seeks to improve mobility by filling gaps in transportation system for multimodal travel. n the transp oortation n etwork ar nd by desig ining the % of the capital RTP spending invested in projects that fill gaps in the transportation network 30% 29% % of the capital RTP spending invested in projects that include multimodal design elements 95% 91% % of the capital RTP spending invested in projects that fill gaps and include multimodal design elements 29% 28%
+Base vear Base vear 2030 2030 2045 2045 Measure value target result target result target The RTP aims to increase the share of households and job transit service 3 relative to the base year. s that ar e located within wa lking disto ince of fr equent % of households located within walking distance of a frequent transit station 54% 56% 54% 54% 54% % of jobs located within walking distance of a frequent transit station 64% 67% 64% 67% 64% The RTP seeks to improve mobility by filling gaps in the transportation system for multimodal travel. ansporta tion netw vork and by v designin g the % of the capital RTP spending invested in projects that fill gaps in the transportation network 30% 26% % of the capital RTP spending invested in projects that include multimodal design elements 95% 92% % of the capital RTP spending invested in projects that fill gaps and include multimodal design elements 29% 26%

-Since the RTP is a transportation plan, it has many different performance measures related to mobility, including three new measures to support the regional mobility policy - system completeness, throughway reliability, and vehicle miles traveled (discussed in the climate section).
+Since the RTP is a transportation plan, it has many different performance measures related to mobility, including three new measures to support the regional mobility policy-system completeness, throughway reliability, and vehicle miles traveled (discussed in the climate section).
 For some of these measures the RTP meets performance targets, whereas for other measures it falls short.